 Hitch is assigned to the Nineteenth Judicial Circuit's Therapeutic Intensive Monitoring Program.
 The program includes Specialty Courts such as: Mental Health Court, Drug Court and Veterans Court.

 The current target population for Drug Court includes offenders who reside in Lake County, are before the court on a class 2, 3, or 4 non-violent felony charge, and are deemed drug dependent but amenable for treatment.

 Hitch will be available in the Therapeutic Intensive Monitoring Courts as well as throughout the courtrooms to serve as comfort for those who have entered the criminal justice system due to a mental health illness, and/or traumatic circumstances during their lifetime, or have an addiction.

 Browser is a 3-year-old English Black Labrador who works as an electronic detection canine in the Lake County State’s Attorney’s Office.
 He’s a specialty K9 and only one of about 30 such dogs in the United States.

-Browser was trained by DUO Dogs to sniff out a bonding chemical baked on to all electronic circuitry.
+Browser was trained to sniff out a bonding chemical baked on to all electronic circuitry.
 The chemical is undetectable to the human nose, but clear as day to the trained canine.
 Browser has been on over 40 search warrants since he started working with Carol Gudbrandsen at the state’s attorney’s office, and assists other agencies like the Federal Bureau of Investigation, the U.S. Department of Homeland Security, and the Illinois Attorney General’s Office.